Umaru-Xi/ModernAlgebraNotes/README.md

 # ModernAlgebraNotes
 My notes when learning modern algebra.
+The editor is LyX with XeLatex.
+There should be noticed that it wrote with Simplified Chinese.